foxfriends/minigames/README.md

 [Docker]: https://www.docker.com/
 [docker-compose]: https://docs.docker.com/compose/

-This `docker-compose` builds images containing the server, bot, and database, so it will take some time.
-Using Docker for developing the server and bot are not recommended for that reason.
+This `docker-compose` uses the images published on the GitHub container registry.
+When run this way, they have nothing to do with the source code on your system. __Using Docker for developing the server and bot is not recommended for that reason__.
 Instead, follow the instructions below to run the bot and server directly on your machine.

 ### Server and Bot